JPvRiel/docker-squid/README.md

 - Tools which read `no_proxy` are usually limited to globing FQDNS and often don't play nice with IP address exclusions.

   - `curl` is a very good example. `no_proxy='10.*' curl 10.0.0.1` will still try proxy your request.
-  - nonetheless, try avoid polluting the cache with local/fast content by using `no_proxy` if possible
+  - nonetheless, try avoid polluting the cache with local/fast content by using `no_proxy` if possible.

-- As can be appreciated, this is nowhere near as flexible as the JavaScript function for a proxy `.pac` file
+- As can be appreciated, this is nowhere near as flexible as the JavaScript function for a proxy `.pac` file.

 ### Upstream proxy without authentication

+This assumes the docker network running the container can access the proxy set by env vars (e.g. the default docker network can NAT out).

 Directly supply the proxy settings as environment variables in the docker command

 ```
-$ sudo docker run -it -p 3128:3128 -v ~/.squid/cache:/var/spool/squid -e http_proxy='http://proxy.test:8080' -e no_proxy='localhost,127.0.0.1,.proxy.test' -name squid jpvriel/squid
+$ sudo docker run -it -p 3128:3128 -v squid_cache:/var/spool/squid -e http_proxy='http://proxy.test:8080' -e no_proxy='localhost,127.0.0.1,.proxy.test' -name squid jpvriel/squid
 ```

 Or export and inherit the proxy environment variables from the host's shell